Venki Ramakrishnan: Awards and honours

+He has received honorary degrees from the Maharaja Sayajirao University of Baroda, University of Utah, Ohio University and University of Cambridge.
+He is also an Honorary Fellow of Trinity College, Cambridge, Somerville College, Oxford, and The Queen's College, Oxford.

-Ramakrishnan was knighted in the 2012 New Year Honours for services to Molecular Biology, but does not generally use the title "Sir".
+Ramakrishnan was knighted in the 2012 New Year Honours for services to molecular biology, but does not generally use the title "Sir".
 That same year, he was awarded the Sir Hans Krebs Medal by the FEBS.
 In 2014, he was awarded the XLVI Jiménez-Díaz Prize by the Fundación Conchita Rábago (Spain).

 In 2017, Ramakrishnan received the Golden Plate Award of the American Academy of Achievement.

 Ramakrishnan was included as one of 25 Greatest Global Living Indians by NDTV Channel, India on 14 December 2013.

 His certificate of election to the Royal Society reads:

+In 2020, he was elected to the American Philosophical Society and became a board member of the British Library.

-He was made a member of the Order of Merit in 2022.
+Ramakrishnan was made a Member of the Order of Merit (OM) in 2022.

-While he prefers not to use titles and post-nominals, Ramakrishnan is entitled to use the title of "Sir" and OM and FRS in Commonwealth countries.

 Personal life

-Ramakrishnan married Vera Rosenberry, an author and illustrator of children's books, in 1975.
-His stepdaughter, Tanya Kapka, is a doctor in Oregon, and his son, Raman Ramakrishnan, is a cellist based in New York.
+In 1975, Ramakrishnan married Vera Rosenberry, an author and illustrator of children's books.
+He has a step-daughter, Tanya Kapka, a physician, specializing in public health and health-care delivery to under-served communities; and a son, Raman Ramakrishnan, a cellist specializing in chamber music and professor at Bard College in New York State.